saleae/logic2-automation/python/docs/source/getting_started.rst

     * There are fixes to the API

-When implementing a client that uses the API,
+When implementing a client that uses the API, it is recommended to always retrieve the api version via GetAppInfo to validate that the major version is the same, and that the minor version is not older than the client.